Flexible and Hybrid Working at Home

 - Isolation – some people will feel very isolated not being part of a physical team, keep in contact and check in with these workers, especially if this is there first time working from home

-As a point of completeness, flexible working is different to permanent homeworking; for people employed to work permanently from home, their contracts are typically different and the approach you take to assess their health and safety is a little more involved.
+As a point of completeness, hybrid working is different to permanent homeworking; for people employed to work permanently from home, their contracts are typically different and the approach you take to assess their health and safety is a little more involved.
 This post is focused on flexible working only, although there are some similarities.

 - What Equipment do They Need?